DecisionsDev/odm-docker-kubernetes/azure/README.md

                           --sku-name GP_Gen5_2 --version 11 --location <azurelocation>
 ```

-> Note 1:  The PostgreSQL server name must be unique within Azure.
+> Note:  The PostgreSQL server name must be unique within Azure.

-> Note 2:  ODM 8.11 supports officially PostgreSQL 13 but this version is still not available in Azure (at the time of writing, 2022-01-06).

 Verify the database.
 To connect to your server, you need to provide host information and access credentials.